TeamNewtry/NewtryDocumentation/README.md

 #### 3.9.4 Communication Interfaces
 The server and hardware will communicate using the http protocol.

-### 3.10 Licensing Requirements

-### 3.11 Legal, Copyright, and Other Notices
+### 3.10 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
+Copyright (c) 2021 Newtry
+This project and related files (such as logos and code in other repos) can not be copied and/or distributed without the express permission of Newtry.
 We do not take responsibilty for any incorrect data or errors in the application.

-### 3.12 Applicable Standards
-The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
 For any further information you can contact the Newtry Team or check our [NewtryBlog](https://newtry.ionae.de/).